Mortgage Rate Lock: How to Lock In Your Interest Rate

 A mortgage rate lock is a guarantee from your lender to secure a specific interest rate for a given time period.
 This ensures you will have that rate when you get to your closing.

-Typically rate locks are only offered once you have a fully ratified sales contract.
-This is because rate locks can only be offered for a limited amount of time.
+Typically, you will only have the option to lock your rate once you have a fully ratified sales contract.
+This is because your lender can only offer rate locks for a limited amount of time.
 First Heritage Mortgage’s standard rate lock periods are 35 and 50 days.
-The loan must close prior to the deadline or the lock will be forfeited, unless an extension is done, which usually carries a fee.
+The loan must close prior to the deadline, or the lock will be forfeited, unless an extension is obtained, which usually carries a fee.

 How a Rate Lock Protects You

-After you’ve signed your sales contract and obtained a mortgage rate lock, you’re protected from any interest rate increases.
+After you’ve signed your sales contract and obtained a mortgage rate lock, you have protection from any interest rate increases.
 The only exceptions to this are if changes occur to your application, affecting your eligibility for the loan.

-While you are then protected from higher rates, you also won’t get a lower rate.
-Some lenders may provide you a one-time option to “float down” your rate if market rates decrease, but this illustrates why locking in your rate when the best options are available is imperative.
+While you have protection from higher rates, you also won’t get a lower rate.
+Some lenders may provide you with a one-time option to “float down” your rate if market rates decrease, but this illustrates why locking in your rate when the best options are available is imperative.

 Once you are approved for a loan with an interest rate and monthly payment you are comfortable with, you should start thinking about locking your rate.